-The best means of floor mounting a fan is on a well-designed, flat, level and prepared concrete foundation.
+The best means of floor mounting a fan is on a well-designed, flat, level concrete foundation.
 The foundation should have a mass of at least three times that of the supported assembly.
-Rigid foundation stiffness must be between 1x106 lbs./in. to 4x106 lbs./in. depending upon size and speed.
+Rigid foundation stiffness must be between 1x10 lbs./in. to 4x10 lbs./in. depending upon size and speed.
 The foundation should extend 6" beyond the outer dimensions of the fan and driver; however, it should be no more than twice the area required for the equipment.
 If it is made larger, the mass should be increased accordingly to resist rocking modes of vibration.
 Anchor bolts should be carefully located by a competent tradesman as wheel to inlet, bearing location and motor location are critical to final fan alignment.
 J or T type anchor bolts of sufficient size should be used and should be tied into the reinforcing bar for the foundation.
 Pipe sleeves may be incorporated when pouring the concrete.
 After the concrete is poured, a pipe sleeve with a diameter of 2 to 21⁄2 times the anchor bolt diameter should be provided around the anchor bolt for final adjustment.
-The mounting surface of the foundation should be smooth for good shim contact.
-It may be necessary to grind high spots.
-When deciding the thickness of the foundation, approximately 1 to 11⁄2" height should be allowed for shimming, grouting, leveling, washers, nuts, etc. The above represents industry best practice.
+The mounting surface of the foundation should be allowed for shimming, grouting, leveling, washers, nuts, etc. The above represents industry best practice.
 Actual foundation design should be entrusted to a qualified engineer.
 Anchor bolts should be accurately placed to coincide with the predetermined fan securing holes, or the manufactured base, to ensure that the fan is not distorted.
 (This may impact alignment and vibration.)

-Fan mounted on an inertia base.
-Base and pedestal shown filled with reinforced concrete.
+Fan mounted on an Inertia Base Base and pedestal shown filled with reinforced concrete.